|

 that my maxim should become universal law."

-- Moral rules, then, have no exceptions.
+- Moral rules, then for Kant, have no exceptions.
 Killing is always wrong.
 Lying is always

-- Ethics, then, is not based on consequences, as it is, for example in
+- This notion of ethics, then, is not based on consequences, as is the doctrine for example in

 utilitarianism.
-The consequences of our decisions are beyond our control.
+Kant recognizes the consequences of our decisions are not entirely within

-in our experience are alike.
-How much of a difference in
+reason?
+No two situations in our experience are exactly alike.
+How much of a difference would

 III.
 Practical Imperative: "Act to treat humanity, whether yourself or another, as an